 On May 21, 2025, the Georg Agricola University of Applied Sciences (THGA) in Bochum welcomed a delegation from the Society for Ecological Restoration (SER) for an intensive exchange on future cooperation opportunities in the field of ecological restoration in the context of post-mining.
 The aim of the meeting was to jointly explore ways in which scientific expertise and global standards for restoration ecology can be integrated into academic education and research.

-The focus was particularly on the CERP-Programm (Certified Ecological Restoration Practitioner), which could receive a tailor-made addition at the THGA in the future as part of the planned reaccreditation of the Master's degree programs in 2026.
-SER International sees great potential for embedding basic knowledge on ecological restoration into the course content of Bachelor's and Master's programs.
-Initial ideas range from digital guest lectures and specialist workshops to long-term research collaborations.
+A key focus of the exchange was on the CERP-Programm (Certified Ecological Restoration Practitioner), which could become a tailored component in the re-accreditation of THGA’s Master’s programs planned for 2026.
+The SER sees significant potential to embed foundational knowledge on ecological restoration into both Bachelor’s and Master’s curricula.
+Initial ideas range from digital guest lectures and expert workshops to long-term research cooperation.

 A concrete anchor point could be the planned international symposium to be held in cooperation with the G20 Global Land Initiative | UNCCD in March 2026, where an additional workshop could be held as part of the symposium on global standards in post-mining, terminology and understanding of ecological restoration.
 Closer cooperation on translation issues - for example for a joint vocabulary project with institutions from the UN system - was also discussed.